kwakutwumasi/Quakearts-Webtools/qa-testtools/README.md

 <br /><br />
 _com.quakearts.tools.test.mockserver.MockServerFactory_ can be used to create instances of _MockServer_.
 It provides methods to define a _MockServer_ programmatically or through a Java property file.
 <br /><br />
 _com.quakearts.tools.test.mockserver.configuration.impl.ConfigurationBuilder_ is used to define the _com.quakearts.tools.test.mockserver.configuration.Configuration_ to use in creating the _MockServer_. it provides methods to configure the port, the URL to record and mock, and settings for TLS, if required by the project or a library.
+A special setting _dishonorRESTContracts()_ allows HTTP methods like POST and PUT to be sent without a content body.
 <br /><br />
 HTTP mock request and responses can also be defined using the methods in _MockServer_.
 The _add()_ method defines the _com.quakearts.tools.test.mockserver.model.MockAction_s to take when a request is processed. _com.quakearts.tools.test.mockserver.model.impl.MockActionBuilder_ is used to create _MockAction_s.
 It provides methods to define the HTTP request to match, the algorithm to use for matching incoming requests, and the actions to take before sending a response to the client. _com.quakearts.tools.test.mockserver.model.impl.HttpMessageBuilder_ can be used to create the _com.quakearts.tools.test.mockserver.model.HttpRequest_ and _com.quakearts.tools.test.mockserver.model.HttpResponse_ for the _MockAction_. _com.quakearts.tools.test.mockserver.fi.HttpResponseAction_  and _com.quakearts.tools.test.mockserver.fi.HttpRequestMatcher_  are functional interfaces, and can take lambda expressions.
 <br /><br />